HOW TO CLEAN SILVER JEWELRY AND KEEP SILVER SHINY!

 HOW TO CLEAN SILVER JEWELRY AT HOME

-Avoid the hazards of commercial jewelry cleaning solutions by making your own economically and environmentally friendly silver cleaner using ingredients from your kitchen cupboard.
+Avoid the hazards of commercial jewelry cleaning solutions by making your own economically and environmentally friendly silver cleaner using ingredients from your kitchen cupboard for the best way to clean silver DIY.

 Soap and water: For lightly tarnished jewelry you can use warm water and a mild, ammonia- and phosphate-free dishwashing soap should be your first line of defense if the polishing cloth fails to remove tarnish.
 Soap and water should also be used to clean your pieces before using any of the methods listed below.